 Almost 90% of marketers in North America rely on emails as the most efficient way to nurture leads.
 B2B email marketing statistics also confirm that partner emails are an excellent way to promote content for 51% of top B2B marketers.
 The same research found that 93% of B2B marketers operating in North America distribute content via emails, and this is a technique used by both top successful and not-so-successful marketers.

-The average email marketing benchmarks by industry for open rate are highest for non-profits at 20.39%, agriculture at 20.13% and unsurprisingly, government at 19.79%, email marketing statistics confirm.
-To give you a clearer image of these figures consider this: the average email open rate is 17.92%, the click to open rate is 14.10%, the email click-through rate is 2.69% while the bounce rate is 1.06% and the unsubscribe rate is 0.17%.
+The average email marketing benchmarks by industry for open rates are highest for non-profits at 20.39%, agriculture at 20.13% and unsurprisingly, government at 19.79%, as email marketing statistics reveal.
+To give you a clearer image of these figures consider this: the average email open rate is 17.92%, the click to open rate is 14.10%, the email click-through rate is 2.69%, while the bounce rate is 1.06%, and the unsubscribe rate is 0.17%.

-Newsletters are used across industries as a way to spread the latest news about the ongoing business activities but they are also an effective technique for boosting content marketing.
-According to B2B email marketing statistics, for an impressive 83% of B2B marketers newsletters are an integral part of their marketing program.
-Moreover, for 40% of marketers, newsletters are not only part of the content marketing strategy but they are critical to its success and the best lead nurturing tool.
+Newsletters are used across industries as a way to spread the latest updates about ongoing business activities, but they are also an effective technique for boosting content marketing.
+According to B2B email marketing statistics, for an impressive 81% of B2B marketers, newsletters are an integral part of their marketing program.
+Moreover, for 31% of B2B marketers, newsletters are not only part of the content marketing strategy but are critical to its success and the best lead nurturing tool.

 One of the metrics used to evaluate the success of an email marketing strategy is the opt-in rate or the percentage of site visitors who subscribe to your email list.
 Opt-in email marketing statistics indicate that the average email opt-in rate is 1.95% across all verticals.
 What this means is that of the 10 visitors visiting your website, only about 2 will subscribe to your emails.
 For the top 10% of email marketers, however, the average opt-in rate is much higher and stands at 4.77%.